ikko/sym/docs/development/conversion_to_and_from.md

 -   **`int`**
     ```python
-    from symbol import Symbol, to_sym
+    from sym import Symbol, to_sym

     # Using from_int
     s_int = Symbol.from_int(123)